TERMS & POLICIES

 We are committed to combating slavery and human trafficking.
 Due to the nature of our business and the sector in which we operate, we believe that we are at a low risk of encountering or being exposed to slavery and human trafficking.

 We are a global provider of services in the ID, photo-kiosk, laundry and food sectors.
 We are the parent company of the Photo-Me International Group (Group).
-The Group had just over 1,193 employees worldwide as at 31 October 2023) and has a presence in 19 countries.
+The Group had 1,127 employees worldwide as at 31 October 2024) and has a presence in 18 countries.

-The Group had a global annual turnover of £297.7 mil for the year ended 31 October 2023 countries.
+The Group had a global annual turnover of £307.9 million for the year ended 31 October 2024.

 Our supply chains include all the purchases of components, sub sets, finished products and services related to the Group’s business.